w4bo/AA2425-unibo-mldm/slides/_cs-cimice.md

 ::: {.column width="50%"}

-The brown marmorated stink bug (Halyomorpha halys) is an insect pest species causing economic damages to several agricultural commodities
+The brown marmorated stink bug (Halyomorpha halys) is an insect pest species causing economic damage to several agricultural commodities

 - We want to build a data-driven approach to support the application of Integrated Pest Management strategies
 - We want to monitor the spread of H. Halys
 - And learn the most important environmental factors

-Three years long project
+Three years-long project

 :::
 ::: {.column width="50%"}